karlapi01/LoopApp/README.md

 # Loop

-A multiplayer running app for iOS where the goal isn't just distance — it's territory.
+A multiplayer running app for iOS where the goal isn't just distance, it's territory.

 Run a closed loop anywhere in the world, and the area you enclosed becomes yours.
 The runner who claims the most land wins.